microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

     ![Screenshot showing the live view feature showing the video feed](./img/edge_canary_pos_manage_live_view.png)

-Contoso's DevOps team has also received a request from the _Seattle_ store managers that they would like to add some holiday greetings on the PoS application's naivgation bar that was created by the development team.
+Contoso's DevOps team has also received a request from the _Seattle_ store managers that they would like to add a "Holiday Banner" feature on the customer view of the PoS application that was created by the development team.

-- Navigate to the customer view in the PoS application, you can see that there is no Holidays banner in the navigation bar
+- Navigate to the customer view in the PoS application, you can see that there is no "Holidays Banner" feature in the navigation bar

     ![Screenshot showing customer view with no holidat banner](./img/edge_seattle_pos_no_banner.png)